 Rome became a republic in the 6th century BC.
 Lawmaking and court rulings were the responsibilities of the people, handled during public gatherings.
 Executive power was assigned to magistrates who were elected by the citizens for a fixed term.

 Each public function was a responsibility shared by two or more people (this solution is still present in Switzerland, where the president is a member of the Federal Council).

 The state grew, so new functions and positions of authority soon followed.
-Praetors took over the judicial functions from the consuls.
-They were also responsible for effective functioning of the army and solving disputes between citizens and foreigners.
+Praetors took over the judicial functions of the consuls.
+They were also responsible for the effective functioning of the army and solving disputes between citizens and foreigners.

 Aediles were below praetors in the Roman hierarchy.
-Their main tasks were to keep the people in good spirits and ensure harmony in the society.
-Aediles organized public games, watched over key construction investments and provided access to food supplies.
+Their main tasks were to keep the people in good spirits and ensure harmony in society.
+Aediles organized public games, watched over key construction investments, and provided access to food supplies.

 The consuls and praetors had the right to initiate senate proceedings (and were given a lifetime position in the senate after finishing their one-year terms).
 The projects and rulings of the senate weren’t binding for them formally speaking, although they had to bear in mind that they were the opinions of 900 of their professional colleagues who used to hold the same office.

 When proclaiming war, a consul had to take into account the monthly delay, needed to physically transport this information from point A to point B. It impeded the execution of such a decision and additionally made changing it problematic.
 New prices of resources were carried by sea along with the passengers, information on natural disasters was spread as they occurred, and one could make predictions related only to what was visible up to the line of the horizon.

 It is not difficult to imagine the consequences of such a state of affairs on a macro scale, characteristic of states and complex organizational structures.
 Time went slower, or to put things differently – events required much more time to actually occur.